-Agile teams cannot do this on their own; they need help from the entire organization.
-Changes in the way that people think and work are required driving improved results by having everyone’s goals aligned.
+Agile teams cannot do this independently; they need the entire organization's help.
+Changes in the way that people think and work are required to drive improved results by having everyone’s goals aligned.

-In 8 learning hours, attendees develop a deep understanding of the role that Agile Kata can play in creating the conditions for a successful agile environment.
+In 8 learning hours, attendees develop a deep understanding of Agile Kata's role in creating the conditions for a successful agile environment.

-This workshop uses a combination of instruction and group-based exercises to help participants learn how to improving agility in a direction.
+This workshop uses a combination of instruction and group-based exercises to help participants learn how to improve agility in a direction.

 Course Learning Objectives

 The “Core” of the Agile Kata

 Differences between Agile Kata and existing approaches (Scrum, Kanban, etc.)